uw-echospace/group-website/content/authors/adkris/_index.md

 - name: Applied Physics Lab

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in applying machine learning algorithms for understanding echolocating animals
+bio: I am interested in studying echolocation as a sensory tool.

 interests:
 - Digital Signal Processing